blackNoir2/EUMovieDatabase/README.md

 If you need to delete an account while registering a new one, the application provides a pop-up alert that allows you to do so.
 Follow the on-screen instructions in the pop-up alert to delete the account.

+To use this site visit this link: https://fluffy-sprite-0bc5c8.netlify.app/login.html